Choose a 5-concert or 7-concert series starting at $107

-Morning to night, explore perspectives on the North through architecture, music, digital installations, presentations and the culinary arts.
+Morning to night, explore perspectives on the North through music, architecture, digital installations and the culinary arts.
 Enjoy both free and paid events in this immersive festival in celebration of Canada’s 150th and Finland’s 100th birthdays.
 Make yourself at home in Canada’s living room.

 The Symphony that Inspired a Nation